 Zinc plating is a popular coating solution utilised in many industries across the country for its high corrosion tolerance.
 The team here at Karas Plating have been using the technique for decades and have built up a reputation for excellence amongst our customers.
 Much of this praise is thanks to the diligence and professionalism of our work force, who strive to fulfil every order in as timely a manner as possible.

 As the name suggests, zinc plating is a process whereby a thin deposit of zinc is applied to a base metal.
-A popular finish in many industries where corrosion is an issue, zinc plating forms a sacrificial layer on the metal that corrodes first, meaning that the original metal can be protected and the zinc layer replaced and repaired when needed.
+A popular finish in many industries where corrosion is an issue, the coating forms a sacrificial layer on the metal that corrodes first, meaning that the original metal can be protected and the zinc layer replaced and repaired when needed.

 This leaves a thin layer of zinc on the metal, resulting in a bright finish.
 At this stage, the plated metal can be passivated in a chromate solution to add colour and further protection, as well as a further top coat seal for increased resilience.